MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-new-workspaces.md

 ### Administering new workspace experience workspaces

 Administration for new workspace experience workspaces is in the Power BI admin portal.
 Power BI admins decide who in an organization can create workspaces and distribute apps.
+Read about [managing users' ability to create workspaces](../admin/service-admin-portal.md#create-the-new-workspaces) in the "Admin portal" article.

-Admins can see the state of all the workspaces in their organization.
-They can also manage and recover workspaces.
-Read more about [administering the new workspaces](../admin/service-admin-portal.md#create-the-new-workspaces) in the Admin portal article.
+Admins can also see the state of all the workspaces in their organization.
+They can manage, recover, and even delete workspaces.
+Read about [managing the workspaces themselves](../admin/service-admin-portal.md#workspaces) in the "Admin portal" article.

 ### Auditing